TCGInc/gsachallenge/README.md

 that the desired end goal was a web-based responsive-design single page application that permitted free-text search, location-based search, and navigation of FDA enforcement data.
-This led to the following selection of component technologies:
+This led to the following selection of component technologies (the licenses for the technologies are listed after their names):

- * Node.js - back-end environment - Node.js allows us to simplify our
+ * Node.js (MIT License) - back-end environment - Node.js
-   development environment by using the same language, JavaScript, across the full application stack.
+   allows us to simplify our development environment by using the same language, JavaScript, across the full application stack.
 As a foundational technology it addresses all three of the factors through its use at 18F and our familiarity with it.

- * Express - node.js web application framework - We use Express to
+ * Express (MIT License) - node.js web application framework - We use
-   provide the HTTP application requests and develop REST services for data and search requests from the single-page application.
+   Express to provide the HTTP application requests and develop REST services for data and search requests from the single-page application.

- * AngularJS - data binding (model-view) - Within our single-page application, we rely on AngularJS to automatically update our interactive widgets based upon retrieved data.
+ * AngularJS (MIT License) - data binding (model-view) - Within our single-page application, we rely on AngularJS to automatically update our interactive widgets based upon retrieved data.

- * PostgreSQL - relational database - We use PostgreSQL for its flexibility, providing both traditional relational database and JSON object storage.
+ * PostgreSQL (PostgreSQL License - OSI Approved) - relational
+   database - We use PostgreSQL for its flexibility, providing both traditional relational database and JSON object storage.
 In addition, we rely upon its built-in free text searching to quickly slice through the FDA data.

- * jQuery Datatables - Interactive table widget - By itself, jQuery provides general DOM and CSS manipulation.
+ * jQuery Datatables (MIT License) - Interactive table widget - By itself, jQuery provides general DOM and CSS manipulation.
 The Datatables plugin creates a highly polished and interactive table for information display, sorting, and paging.

- * Font Awesome - vector icons and font framework - This framework simlifies the iconography used in our single-page application.
+ * Font Awesome (MIT License) - vector icons and font framework - This framework simlifies the iconography used in our single-page application.

- * Bootstrap - responsive layout - We use Bootstrap to allows us to reformat the page structure and individual widgets to support a variety of mobile and desktop configurations.
+ * Bootstrap (MIT License) - responsive layout - We use Bootstrap to allows us to reformat the page structure and individual widgets to support a variety of mobile and desktop configurations.

- * App.js - web widgets - App.js provides us a number of widgets (such
+ * App.js (MIT License) - web widgets - App.js provides us a number of
-   as a date-picker) that behave like mobile native elements.
+   widgets (such as a date-picker) that behave like mobile native elements.

- * Karma/Mocha - unit testing framework - With Karma and Mocha we are
+ * Karma/Mocha (MIT License) - unit testing framework - With Karma and
-   able to exercise the services and front end (through phantomjs).
+   Mocha we are able to exercise the services and front end (through phantomjs).
 By plugging our unit test harness into Jenkins, we are able to generate a unit test report within continuous integration.

- * Jenkins - continuous integration, testing, and production deployment - By installing and configuration Jenkins, we created a continuous integration environment that monitors git, automatically updates integration with commits, runs our unit tests, and reports upon the status of our tests.
+ * Jenkins (MIT License) - continuous integration, testing, and production deployment - By installing and configuration Jenkins, we created a continuous integration environment that monitors git, automatically updates integration with commits, runs our unit tests, and reports upon the status of our tests.

- * Nagios - continuous monitoring - We use the open source Nagios core for both local monitoring of the production environment (for netork and system resources) and remote monitoring of production from our integration environment (to ensure public availability).
+ * Nagios (GPLv2) - continuous monitoring - We use the open source
+   Nagios core for both local monitoring of the production environment (for netork and system resources) and remote monitoring of production from our integration environment (to ensure public availability).

- * fail2ban - continuous monitoring - We we use the open source
+ * fail2ban (GPLv2+) - continuous monitoring - We we use the open
-   fail2ban system to monitor ssh logs (and other open services as needed) for suspicious atcitivity and automatically ban multiple invalid access attempts.
+   source fail2ban system to monitor ssh logs (and other open services as needed) for suspicious atcitivity and automatically ban multiple invalid access attempts.

- * Docker - containerization - Docker allows us to quickly instantiate copies of our system (both the node server and database) locally or into the cloud.
+ * Docker (Apache License 2.0) - containerization - Docker allows us
+   to quickly instantiate copies of our system (both the node server and database) locally or into the cloud.

-  * Perl/CURL - General utility scripts.
+  * Perl/CURL (GPLv1/Artistic License) - General utility scripts.

 Additional dependencies include:

- * MomentJS - JavaScript date library - Moment allows us to parse and format dates in a consistent manner.
+ * MomentJS (MIT License) - JavaScript date library - Moment allows us to parse and format dates in a consistent manner.

- * Request - Simplified HTTP request client - We use request to call openFDA to consume their RESTful API and retrieve data.
+ * Request (Apache License 2.0) - Simplified HTTP request client - We
+   use request to call openFDA to consume their RESTful API and retrieve data.

 *Unstructured Location Data and the Resulting Architecture* - Originally we intended to directly consume data from openFDA to